Coconut oil is a multifaceted ingredient in both food preparation and beauty products.

 It moisturizes it, cleans it and adds shine to it.

-While I don’t buy leather anymore myself, I still have some leather items from the past.
+While I don’t buy leather anymore, I still have some leather items from the past, which love a coconut oil treatment.

 → A little goes a long way: apply a bit of coconut oil on a soft cloth and rub it in.